Order for your organization or donate now and we will ship to those in need.

 InLine Motion donations: 403

-Our personal protective equipment (PPE) face shields are a full kit that features a halo with adjustable elastic bands, and a replaceable clear plastic shield.
+Our patent pending personal protective equipment (PPE) face shields are a full kit that features a halo with adjustable elastic bands, and a replaceable clear plastic shield.
 They ship flat, hundreds per box and assemble quickly without tools.
 All individual parts are durable and replaceable.
 We have done everything that we can to keep production costs to a minimum without sacrificing quality.

 According to National Center for Biotechnology Information (NCBI): Face shields are personal protective equipment devices that are used by many individuals (e.g., medical, dental, veterinary) for protection of the facial area and associated mucous membranes (eyes, nose, mouth) from splashes, sprays, and spatter of body fluids.
 Face shields are generally not used alone, but in conjunction with other protective equipment and are therefore classified as adjunctive personal protective equipment.
 Not FDA approved devices.
 There is currently no universal standard for face/eye protection from biological hazards.